-Women central to the fight for suffrage (and other rights for women) are are celebrated in this memorial located on The Reserve, corner of Oxford Terrace and Worcester Boulevard in Christchurch.
-Kate Sheppard, leader of the campaign, is shown at the forefront of the the group, which includes Meri Te Tai Mangakāhia, Amey Daldy, Ada Wells, Harriet Morison and Helen Nicol.
+Women central to the fight for suffrage (and other rights for women) are celebrated in this memorial located on The Reserve, at the corner of Oxford Terrace and Worcester Boulevard in Christchurch.
+Kate Sheppard, leader of the campaign, is shown at the forefront of the group, which includes Meri Te Tai Mangakāhia, Amey Daldy, Ada Wells, Harriet Morison and Helen Nicol.

 Using this item

 Te Ara - The Encyclopedia of New Zealand

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.